-On the second day of the new year, I made a short hiking tour to the highest mountain in Hesse (Hessen), the Wasserkuppe.
+On the second day of the new year, I made a short hiking tour to the highest elevation in Hesse (Hessen), the Wasserkuppe.

-As an amateur radio operator, this place with its small airfield, eye-catching antennae, and disused radar-facilities on the peak aroused my interest to learn more about its history.
+As an amateur radio operator, this place with its small airfield, eye-catching antennae, and disused radar-facilities on the peak aroused my curiosity to learn more about its history.

 Just a few kilometers away runs the border to Thuringia (Thüringen), which had been in the cold war era the frontier to the German Democratic Republic (DDR) and hence the sphere of the Soviet Union until the fall of the Iron Curtain in 1989.

-Due to that proximity and the exposure of this place at 950 meters altitude, the NATO had had a vital interest to get hold of this spot.
+Due to that adjacency and the exposure of this place at 950 meters altitude, the NATO had had a vital interest to get hold of this spot.

 First applicable radar-systems were developed during the 2nd World War.
 The devices improved steadily and got miniaturized in the course of the following decades, and were mounted to an increasing extent in submarines, aircraft and helicopters during the cold war.

 These systems radiate high frequency radio-waves (so-called microwaves) towards one or several objects (like e. g. an enemy ship), and calculate via reflection characteristics the distance, velocity, size, and other object-traits.

 The profile of the used antennae is shaped like a dish, which gives those antennae their popular names: parabolic antennae.